 Background

-Abalone Harvest Strategy (PDF 2Mb)
+Abalone Harvest Strategy (2018) (PDF 2Mb)

 Review of the 2018 Strategy

-CSIRO - Review of the Tasmanian Abalone Harvest Strategy (PDF 902Kb)
+CSIRO - Review of the Tasmanian Abalone Harvest Strategy

 Application

-The Abalone Tasmanian Harvest Strategy applies to commercial and non-commercial fishing in state waters relating to the take of Blacklip Abalone (Haliotis rubra) or Greenlip Abalone (Haliotis laevigata).
+The Tasmanian Abalone Harvest Strategy applies to commercial and non-commercial fishing in state waters relating to the take of Blacklip Abalone (Haliotis rubra) or Greenlip Abalone (Haliotis laevigata).

 The commercial sector includes Aboriginal people engaged in commercial fishing activities.
 The non-commercial sector includes Aboriginal cultural fishing, recreational fishing and charter fishing activities.